geodreamalpha/geodreamalpha/README.md

 You can select any single test, or multiple and they will all run.
 But it is advised that you do one at a time so you can see how the game responds.
+- In Unity, open Project window.
+Select Assests -> Main Menu.
+- Select "Play in Editor" under the Run menu on the right side of AltUnityTesterEditor
+- Tests under SeedMenuTests and SplashScreenTests are viable.
+Ignore GameModeTests.
+- Run one test at a time using "Run Selected Tests"

 ## Running Android Espresso tests